RBFCU Trust Services

 Generally, you want the trustee to be capable of administering the trust according to the terms of the trust document.
 In addition to the willingness to serve as the trustee, the person or institution selected may need to have investment experience and good record-keeping abilities.
 You may also want a trustee who relates well with the beneficiaries and is sensitive and flexible regarding their changing needs.

+RBFCU Trust Services is a division of RBFCU Investments Group LLC.
 RBFCU Investments Group LLC is a wholly-owned subsidiary of RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
-Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), memeber FINRA / SIPC, a registered broker/dealer and investment advisor.
-CBSI is under contract with the financial institution to make securities available to members.
-Trust services available through MEMBERS Trust Company, a federal thrift regulated by the Office of the Comptroller of the Currency.
-Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
-Not a deposit of any financial institution.
-FR-1992838.1-0118-0220
+Trust services available through Members Trust Company, a federal thrift regulated by the Office of the Comptroller of the Currency.